 As shown on the proposals plan, the Hockley employment site has been rationalised to allow for the designation of the Eldon Way Opportunity Site for mixeduse development.
 The extent of the employment site has been reduced and now greater focus is placed on the Foundry Business Park.
 Given that the Foundry Business Park has recently benefited from upgrades and new accommodation, it should be retained as an employment site.
-Development proposals for land within this site would be subject to Core Strategy Policy ED3 and ED4, which both seek to protect employment sites for employment generating uses and increase office use within Hockley centre.
+Development proposals for land within this site would be subject to Core Strategy Policy ED4 and Draft Policy DM29, which both seek to protect employment sites for employment generating uses, in particular those within classes B1 and B2.